airr-community/airr-standards/docs/cairr/overview.rst

 **Cite MiAIRR Pipeline**

-To be Updated.
+Musen, M. A., Bean, C. A., Cheung, K.-H., Dumontier, M., Durante, K. A., Gevaert, O., … and the CEDAR team.
+(2015).
+The center for expanded data annotation and retrieval.
+Journal of the American Medical Informatics Association : JAMIA, 22(6), 1148–1152. http://doi.org/10.1093/jamia/ocv048

 **Tell Us About It**

 Please let us know how it went!
-If you are willing, we’d love to have your comments in a `short survey <https://www.surveymonkey.com/r/your-metadata-experience>`_., it should just take 5 minutes or so.
+If you are willing, we’d love to have your comments in a `short survey <https://www.surveymonkey.com/r/your-metadata-experience>`_, it should just take 5 minutes or so.

-We also welcome entry of issues and requests in our `github repository issues <https://github.com/metadatacenter/cedar-project/issues>`_., and emails can be sent to cedar-users@lists.stanford.edu.
+We also welcome entry of issues and requests in our `github repository issues <https://github.com/metadatacenter/cedar-project/issues>`_, and emails can be sent to cedar-users@lists.stanford.edu.
 Both of these resources are publicly visible.